-Refer to the "Maintenance Schedule" in Section 8 of this manual for the correct change interval.
+Refer to the "Maintenance Schedule" in Section 8 for the correct maintenance interval.

 Special Additives

 Do not add any materials (other than leak detection dyes) to Continuously Variable Transaxle (CVT) Fluid (CVTF+4).
 CVTF+4 is an engineered product and its performance may be impaired by supplemental additives.